 Copy the pfirewall.log to your desktop.
 This will let you open the file with no firewall warnings.

 Interpreting the windows firewall logs

-Your Windows Firewall log will look like the following:
+Your Windows Firewall log will look something like the following:

-Here is an analysis of the critical aspects of the above log:
+Here is an analysis of the key aspects of the above log:

 - The time and date of the connection.

 - What became of the connection.
 “Allow” means the firewall permitted the connection, while “drop” means it has prevented it.

 - The kind of connection, TCP or UDP.